top of page

 Your UCAS application consists of:

-Reference Letter: Written by a teacher or school counselor.
+• Reference: written by a teacher or school counsellor

 5. Submit Applications Before UCAS Deadlines

-31 January 2026 – Main UCAS deadline for the majority of UK universities.
+• 14 January 2027 (18:00 UK time) – main equal-consideration deadline for the majority of UK undergraduate courses.

 Some universities conduct interviews as part of the selection process.
 Be ready for: